1. Anger and Forgiveness

 "Who rules fate" is the second question raised by the Greeks.
 Worshiping gods is an important part of life that ancestors of all ethnic groups need, and Westerners have gradually evolved it into religious and political life, and rule the country by this.

 I have always been very sympathetic to Westerners' concerns about God.
-All philosophical schools before the 20th century had to explain theology on the basis of developing their own theories.
+All philosophical schools before the 20th century had to explain theology based on developing their own theories.

 Sometimes this explanation is too far-fetched, so philosophers die, like Copernicus (although he was an astronomer, his astronomical views also changed philosophy).